a-einstein/WpfShop/README.md

 * Click Once installation and update.

 #### Installation
-Currently one has to both compile this client as well as the data service, and create the database.

-The application no longer is plug & play.
-Just for its own sake the application can still be directly installed.
-It is still configured to use my data service on Azure, so it will fail to work.
+The application is plug & play, but use of the data service is on request.
+Contact the developer ahead.
 * Open the **[install page](https://rcsadventureworac85.blob.core.windows.net/wpfshop-releases/latest/install.htm).**
 * If needed, install the prerequisites by the 'Install' button.
 * Click the **'launch'** hyperlink, 'Open' to launch the installer, 'Install', allow it to continue when needed.